Welcome to !

 The research focus of the Bremen Institute for Metrology, Automation and Quality Science (BIMAQ) is the holistic investigation of optical measurement systems, which includes the design, realization, modelling, characterization and, finally, the application of novel measurement techniques.
 By applying a rigorous system-based analysis of the measurement systems, the limits of measurability and the respective uncertainty principles are investigated in order to determine and to surpass the limits of state-of-the-art approaches.
 Beyond pure measurement tasks, automation aspects and the application of quality controls is investigated as well.
 However, the core competence of BIMAQ is measurement system engineering, which is a key discipline for solving technical and overall social challenges.

-In awarding the prize, particular emphasis was placed on progress for science, metrological system understanding and the relevance of the research results to measurement tasks of practical relevance.
-The award is associated with prize money of 250 euros per bachelor thesis.
+In awarding the prize, particular emphasis was placed on progress for science, metrological system understanding and the relevance of the research results for practical measurement tasks.
+The award is associated with prize money of 500 euros per master thesis.

 Master thesis: Philipp Thomaneck, M. Sc.

 „Validierung eines ganzheitlichen bionischen Leichtbaudesigns für Verzahnungen hinsichtlich dynamischer Belastungen”

 Breaking new grounds - with a highly prestigious momentum research grant